flare-kcl/flare-app/README.md

 - For Android: `npm run android`
 - For iOS: `npm run ios`

+## Authentication

+To login and thefore start an experiment you will also need to have the [FLARe Portal running](https://github.com/flare-kcl/flare-portal).
+To avoid this you can also use the Participant ID `local.demo` to load the hardcoded example experiment.

 ## 🐍 Testing

 We lean heavily on tests in this project to reduce unpredicatble logic and UI bugs.
 If you would like to contribute